The Camel Husband: Israel

 In an Israeli tale titled The Camel's Wife, a barren woman is instructed by a stranger to go to the desert and drink from a certain well.
 She does and nine months later she gives birth to a baby in the shape of a camel.
 One day, the camel tells his mother to ask for the king's youngest daughter as wife.
 The king agrees to the camel son's proposal, but he has to find three items first: a carpet large enough to accommodate the army and when rolled up it could fit in a nut; a branch of grapes that could feed the army, and there would still be some on the cluster; and a watermelon with rind of gold and pits of precious gems.
 The camel instructs his mother to go to a cave and shout three times "The camel is dead, the camel is alive" (Met hakamal, chai hakamal); a voice will answer that "it should never be" (Khas v’ha leela) and give her the objects.
 The camel fulfills the requests and marries the princess.
 On the wedding night, the camel explains that he is human beneath the camelskin and that the princess must never reveal the secret.
 He then takes off the fur and becomes a man.
 One day, war breaks out in the kingdom and the princess begs her husband to help her father.
 The camel husband becomes human, fights in the war and gets injured.
 The king sees the warrior and wraps a handkerchief around the injury.
 When the king's sons-in-law return home, the princess's older sisters mock her about her animal husband, and she reveals her husband is indeed human.
 The elder sisters convince her to burn the camel fur.
 She does; the camel husband, in human form, tells the princess that she will only find him after walking with an iron cane and wearing iron clogs on her feet, turns into a bird and vanishes.
 The king builds a bath house where people are to tell unusual stories.
 One day, a woman comes to the bath house and tells a strange story: on a moonlit night, one the way to the market to buy thread, she saw a camel and a beetle and followed them to a cave; inside the cave, bread was baking by itself in the oven; three doves came with a tablecloth, opened it and exhorted the house to cry and weep with them.
 The princess asks the woman to guide her to the cave, with the iron cane and the iron clogs.
 They follow the camel and the beetle and enter the cave.
 They see the doves, which tell the house to smile and laugh.
 The princess sees her husband and reconciles with him.
+The tale was collected from a Jewish-Iraqi source named Marcel, by her daughter, Aviva Shemesh, and archived in the Israeli Folklore Archive (IFA) with the number IFA 11987.